adnanbhanji/EU-Chatbot-Reco-System/docs/data_schema.md

 # Data Schema

 ## Overview

-The database schema for the dairy farmers' carbon emission reporting project integrates a relational model to facilitate data collection through a WhatsApp chatbot and secure storage on the Polygon blockchain.
-It comprises three main tables: Users, Emission Report, and Blockchain Transaction.
-These tables store detailed farmer profiles, carbon emission reports with quantitative and qualitative data, and immutable transaction records linking each report to a specific blockchain entry.
+The database schema for the dairy farmers' carbon emission reporting project utilizes a relational model optimized for data collection through a WhatsApp chatbot and secure storage on Azure's cloud infrastructure.
+It includes key tables for managing user profiles, emission reports, and associated data to ensure comprehensive tracking and analysis of carbon emission data.

 ## Tables